how to make a calculator

 AttributeError: module 'src.calculator' has no attribute 'add'

-• I add the error to the list of Exceptions encountered in test_calculator.py
+• I add AttributeError to the list of Exceptions seen in test_calculator.py

 22# AssertionError